Weekly review of Azerbaijani currency rates

 Accordingly, at the end of the week, the average rate was 1.7 AZN/USD.

-As May 28 was a non-working day in Azerbaijan, no rate was set for manat in relation to other currencies.
+In connection with Eid al-Fitr holiday and the National Salvation Day in Azerbaijan, no rate was set for manat in relation to other currencies June 15.

 |